openwashdata/boreholefuncmwi/README.md

 integer
 </td>
 <td style="text-align:left;">
-How many people are on the Hand pump borehole Committee?
+How many people are on the Hand pump borehole Committee as of 2023?
 </td>
 </tr>
 <tr>